bwalsh321/powerstone2-rl/README.md

 # Power Stone 2 RL — teaching a bot to fight (and transform) on a real Dreamcast game

+To be clear, yes Claude has helped me scan memory values, and AI has assisted in this project.
+I am a developer with 3 small kids, one of which is a two week old.
+There is also no decomp that I could find as this game does not have the same following as Pokemon or other huge games.
+I used AI to help accelerate this project as memory was the holdup, and what a great job for AI to do instead of me.

+This is far from AI slop, I used it to accelerate, not do everything.
+All the engieering decisions and directions are from me.
+If I left it up to Claude, it would not have even verified the memory values to see when a powerstone was actually picked up or not.

 A reinforcement-learning rig that trains a PPO agent to play **Power Stone 2** running in the **Flycast** Dreamcast emulator — no pixels, no frame grabs.
 A Lua script inside the emulator reads game memory every